 - Does insurance cover these therapies?
 At the present time only Europe and Canada cover halotherapy fully or partially.
 Insurance does not cover these therapies in the United States, although some of them are currently being reviewed for this possibility in the future.
-Some flexible health spending accounts do cover this, so please check with your provider.
+Many flexible health spending accounts do cover this, so please check with your provider.

 - What is the policy regarding multi-session passes?
 Multi-session discounts save money versus purchasing sessions individually.
 Our multi-session passes do not expire like monthly memberships do and therefore do not have to be utilized all at once.
 Please note that multi-session passes are Non-Refundable and may be charged for No-Shows.

 - Is an appointment required?
 Appointments are strongly recommended.
 While we will try to accommodate a walk-in, please keep in mind that appointments have priority.

 - What happens if I am unable to keep my appointment?
 We understand that, from time to time, things may arise that prevent you from keeping your appointment.
 In that event, please contact us within 24 hours or as soon as possible, to allow us to reschedule your session.
 No shows and those canceling less than 24 hours notice may be subject to session fee.

 - What are the session times for the halotherapy salt cave?
 Please see our Halotherapy Session Times page.